tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 1. Security preservation.
 Use of ECH does not weaken the security properties of TLS without ECH.
 1. Handshake privacy.
-TLS connection establishment to a host with a specific ECHConfig and TLS configuration is indistinguishable from a connection to any other host with the same ECHConfig and TLS configuration.
-(The set of hosts which share the same ECHConfig and TLS configuration is referred to as the anonymity set.)
+TLS connection establishment to a host within an anonymity set is indistinguishable from a connection to any other host within the anonymity set.
+(The anonymity set is defined in
+   {{introduction}}.)
 1. Downgrade resistance.
 An attacker cannot downgrade a connection that attempts to use ECH to one that does not use ECH.